abyss-witch/glium-types/README.md

 # glium-types
-this is a crate designed to include all the things you need to start working with glium. it includes:
+this is a crate designed to include all the things you need to easly work with glium. it includes:
-- float, interger, unsigned interger and double vectors for 2-4 dimesnions
+- float, interger, unsigned interger with both regular and double vector variants for 2-4 dimesnions
-- square matrices for 2-4 dimensions
+- square matrices and double square matrices for 2-4 dimensions
-- quaternions
+- quaternions and double quaternions
 - vertex types: vertices, normals, vertex colours and texturecoords.

+thats all the uniform types supported by glium! (excluding ones already present in glium e.g textures)

 and to reduce boilerplate it also includes:
 - mesh macro